peacock0803sz/marp-slides/src/pycon-2021/euro.md

 # Let's start with function definitions

 - After the arguments, write colon and type
-- Before the colon at the end of the function definition, write arrow and type
+- Before the colon at the end of the function definition, write an arrow and type

 ![h:400px](images/CleanShot%202021-07-27%20at%2021.30.00@2x.png)